 - Using clean TWEEZERS (not your fingers), put seeds in the seed container, and carefully arrange them so they are mostly centered, not touching each other, and are away from the walls of the container.

 - We recommend numbering each container section with a permanent marker.
 Then write these numbers on a sticky-note and write the name of the seeds beside each number so that you know which section has which seeds.

 - Cut/tear 1 more small piece of paper towel to fit over each seed.
 Place over seeds.

 - Mix up water: Add 1 tablespoon of 2% hydrogen peroxide to 1/8 cup DISTILLED water.
-(Hydrogen peroxide provides additional oxygen to the seeds and helps jump start them as well as keeps the seeds from molding)
+(Hydrogen peroxide provides additional oxygen to the seeds and really helps jump start them as well as keeps the seeds from molding)

 - Put mixed water into a sealed, perfectly clean container/glass jar – in case you need more later.

 - With the lid closed – slowly turn seed container vertical and drain off ALL EXCESSIVE WATER.
 This will take at least 120 seconds.
 Ensure all extra water has drained out.
 The only water left should be what is in the paper towel.

 - Using tweezers, adjust the paper towel covering the seeds, ensuring the seeds have little pockets of AIR around them so they can breath.
 DO NOT LET PAPER TOWEL FULLY ENCASE SEEDS OR THEY MIGHT DROWN.
 You are trying to create a nice warm, humid environment where they can breath.
 Not drown them.

 - Double check to see that seeds have not moved, or are touching each other, or the sides.

 - Drizzle extra water in unused areas of the container to keep the humidity high.